edac713/GPTs/documents/Multimodal CoT Prompting.md

 - **Output:**
   - **Rationale:** Look at each object.
 For each object, decide if it has that property.
 Potato chips have a salty taste.
 Both objects are salty.
 A soft object changes shape when you squeeze it.
 The fries are soft, but the cracker is not.
 The property that both objects have in common is salty.
   - **Answer:** The answer is `(B) salty`.

+---

+*Figure 1.* Example of the Multimodal CoT task.
 ```

 Further reading: